SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 cds env ls requires.API_BUSINESS_PARTNER
 ```

-You'll see something like this (which is known as "properties format"):
+You'll see the same information, but in a different format (known as "properties format"):

 ```text
 requires.API_BUSINESS_PARTNER.external = true